Skip to main content

 • The program must be for the development of the individual.

-• If the intent is not clear in the announcement or sponsor website, clarification with sponsor is needed.
+• If the intent is not clear in the announcement or sponsor website, clarification with a sponsor is needed.

 • Determining factors include: